ICSP programming tool/adapter

 The tag-connect cable was initially designed for Microchip PIC microcontrollers, and it fits directly into a PICKit 2 or PICKit 3.
 The Atmel ATMega controllers use ICSP with six lines as well, so an adapter to use tag-connect for ATMega ICSP was quick to appear.
 Solutions for other microcontrollers followed.
 None yet for the microcontroller range that we frequently use in our products, however: the NXP LPC1000 and LPC2000.

 The LPC series microcontrollers use a (TTL-level) UART for ICSP, plus a “boot” pin that must be held low during reset —and the “reset” pin itself, of course.
 Add to that the TxD, RxD and ground signals, and it sums up to 5 lines.
-The sixth pin of the tag-connect cable we use for +5V, to optionally power the device while programming it.
+The sixth pin of the tag-connect cable use to optionally power the device while programming it.

 The tag-connect cable must be connected to some kind of programmer or interface; in this case a TTL-level RS232 port.
 We use the FTDI TTL-232R or TTL-234X cables for it.
 These cables exists in 5V and 3.3V logic versions.
 The VCC wire always provides 5V (straight from the USB port that the FTDI cable is connected to), regardless of whether the logic pins are 3.3V or 5V.
+Since many microcontrollers need to run on 3.3V, the adapter has a slide switch to select between 5V and 3.3V on the tag-connect pin.

 To enter ICSP state, you must reset the microcontroller and keep the “boot” pin low while the microcontroller resumes from reset.
 In their initial “firmware upload” utility, NXP came up with a design where the reset signal was tied to DTR and the boot pin to RTS.
 The utility would toggle the DTR and RTS pins in the proper sequence, and these would put the microcontroller into ICSP mode.
 The NXP utility is no longer available and it has been supplanted by third-party tools, but many of them still support the DTR/RTS toggling protocol.